w3c/webevolve-series/2026/01-generative-ui/report-en.md

 Additionally, regarding the component library issue, W3C's [Open UI Community Group](https://www.w3.org/groups/cg/open-ui/) is currently working on UI component standardization.
 We can pay attention and refer to their ideas.

-In general, I believe in the future we can explore both paths—direct Web and DSL standardization—simultaneously to provide feasible solutions for the security, controllability, and cross-platform rendering of generative UI.
+In general, he believes in the future we can explore both paths—direct Web and DSL standardization—simultaneously to provide feasible solutions for the security, controllability, and cross-platform rendering of generative UI.

 ---

 ### Q5: Testing and Verification

 **Zuo Wang:**
-Regarding the testing and verification of generative UI, I have a few thoughts:

-In traditional Web development, humans conduct testing before going live, but generative UI is generated by models, especially for complex interfaces, making it impossible to rely entirely on manual verification.

-Therefore, it is necessary to establish specialized testing processes or infrastructure, possibly deploying virtual environments on the client side, allowing the interfaces generated by models to be automatically verified for correctness and reliability in test environments first.

-Practical cases show that some companies automatically generate test cases using models and run them in server-side or virtual environments to verify the correctness of generated outputs before delivering them to users.

-In summary, the reliability verification of generative UI should rely more on automated testing and virtualization environments rather than traditional manual testing.
-This is an important means to ensure the reliability of the content seen by users.
+On testing and verification, Wang observed that while traditional Web development relies on human testing before release, this becomes infeasible for model-generated UIs, especially complex ones.
+He argued for dedicated testing processes and infrastructure, potentially with virtualized environments where model-generated UIs are first validated for correctness and reliability.
+Some practitioners already use models to automatically generate and run test cases on the server or in virtual environments to verify outputs before delivering them to users.
+In summary, he stressed that Generative UI reliability must rely more on automated testing and virtualization than on manual testing, in order to ensure that users see trustworthy content.

 **Ruoxi Ran:**
-Regarding the accessibility and testing of generative UI, I have the following thoughts:
+Regarding the accessibility and testing of generative UI, Ruoxi emphasized the following topics:
 - UI is highly related to accessibility.
 If the content of generative UI does not comply with accessibility standards, it may bring compliance risks, such as facing product removal in Europe and the US, etc.;
-- Some existing automated accessibility testing tools still cannot cover all standards, so there remains a gap in accessibility verification for generative UI;
+- Existing automated accessibility testing tools do not fully cover all standards, leaving gaps for Generative UI;
-- W3C can learn from the experience of the WPT ([Web Platform Tests](https://github.com/web-platform-tests/wpt)) platform and consider developing an open-source testing platform or tool for automated verification of generative UI, including accessibility testing;
+- W3C can learn from the experience of the WPT ([Web Platform Tests](https://github.com/web-platform-tests/wpt)) platform project to develop an open testing platform or tooling for automated verification of Generative UI, including accessibility;
-- The goal is to establish a set of shareable open-source methods and platforms, enabling different vendors and developers to uniformly test the accessibility and other key quality metrics of generative UI.
+- The goal would be to provide a shared open platform for testing accessibility and other key quality metrics across vendors and developers.

 **Fuqiao Xue:**
-Regarding the automated testing and verification of generative UI, I believe the following directions can be considered:
+Fuqiao proposed that:
-- W3C currently has the Browser Testing and Tools Working Group, which includes the WebDriver protocol and can serve as a reference or foundation;
+- W3C’s existing Browser Testing and Tools work, including the WebDriver protocol, could serve as a foundation for Generative UI testing and verification.
 - Methods for automatically generating, running, and evaluating generated UI can be explored, for example:
   - Automatically taking screenshots or capturing the generated UI;
   - Comparing the generated UI with user intent for verification;